 Section 12.
 Although this bill would have as its purpose or effect the requirement of a new or increased expenditure of local funds, the bill is excluded from further requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended, because the bill defines a new crime or amends the definition of an existing crime.

 Section 13.
-This law shall become effective 30 days after signing by the Governor, or its otherwise becoming law.
+This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.